lina2761991/Coursera-Data-Structures-University-of-California-San-Diego-certificate1-Algorithmics-Toolbox/README.md

 What to do if your solution doesn’t work?<br/>

-	1. Wrong answer<br/>
+	1. Wrong answer
-	2. Time/memory limit exceeded<br/>
+	2. Time/memory limit exceeded
-	3. Failed (runtime error) <br/>
+	3. Failed (runtime error)

 the steps to follow :<br/>

-	* verify that you didn't exceed the constraints <br/>
+	* verify that you didn't exceed the constraints
 	* Design some general test(s) for which you know the correct answer.
-Don’t look at your<br/>
-	code’s answer for this test before you figure out what the answer should be with a pen and paper.<br/>
+Don’t look at your code’s answer for this test before you figure out what the answer should be with a pen and paper.
 	* If you got a time limit exceeded error measures how long your program works for the larger inputs.
-The following functions help measure the CPU time since 		the start of the program<br/>
+The following functions help measure the CPU time since the start of the program

 python time.clock() returns the floating-point value in seconds.<br/>